QuantEcon/lecture-source-jl/rst_files/introduction_to_types.rst

 While occasionally useful, this is to be avoided whenever possible in performance sensitive code

-The other place this can come up is in the declaration of functions,
+The other place this can come up is in the declaration of functions

 As an example, consider a function which returns different types depending on the arguments